TUITION AID: Are You Enabling or Educating?

 If you’ve been involved in financial aid very long, you know that financial stress is not a low-income curse.
 In fact, those with the highest financial stress are middle-income families.
 But families of every economic level experience this stress.
 The less educated families are about biblical financial management principles the greater the stress, regardless of income.

 Incorporating a mandatory financial literacy program into your tuition aid program will yield tremendous dividends.
 87% of family participants in our Tuition Aid Verification program identified personal money management practices needing improvement.
 Even families that are financially savvy attest to the benefit of being reminded of sound financial management principles.
-At Confidential Financial Services (CFS) we utilize Crown (formerly Crown Financial Ministries) materials in its financial wellbeing program because Crown’s literacy programs are based upon scriptural principles.
 The bottom-line principle is this: our money is really God’s money, and we are merely stewards of what He has given us.
 Not only is this true for your school families, but it is true for you as a school.
-In other words – if you are not ministering to your school families (particularly your tuition aid families) through a financial literacy program, are you really making the best use of your resources?
-Are you truly fulfilling your mission of “supporting the Christian family?”
-If your students' graduate without solid biblical financial wisdom, have you truly graduated students “able to impact the world for Christ?”
-CFS may be the only service provider integrating biblical financial wellness into tuition aid verification.
-Contact CFS today to see how financial wellness can be a reality in your school. © by SchoolRIGHT, LLC., unless otherwise specified.
+In other words – if you are not ministering to your school families (particularly your tuition aid families) through a financial literacy program, are you ultimately helping them at all or just enabling them to seek financial help from you year after year? © by SchoolRIGHT, LLC., unless otherwise specified.
 All rights reserved.